Zenoo/FormulaJS/README.md

   * The second parameter of this callback returns whatever you passed inside the `customData` attribute of your `Field`

-The `onFieldExpand` callback expects a Field-like object to be returned, which will be used to build the subtree.
+The `onFieldExpand` callback expects a Promise that resolves with a Field-like object to be returned, which will be used to build the subtree.
 ```js
 // Example
 onFieldExpand: field => {